Tonyavall/4-Coding-Quiz-App/README.md

     a. currentIndex(); grabs current node
     b. posListener(); associates index variable with node dataset attribute index value.
     c.
 If I want to change the index variable value I can then just use the posListener to change current node

+2. For future reference: This project is not scalable.
+What I could do differently - More javascript orriented where the questions are stored as an array of objects.
+This allows me to have data for the correct answer that is a serverside request, making it hard to cheat.
+Allows for an easier randomization of questions and answers.
+Allows for a 'question bank' concept.
+Allows for custom questions and answers stored by the user, etc.